Privacy and Cookies Policy Notice

 Links to other websites

 The SADBF website may contain links to enable visitors to easily visit other websites of interest.
-However, once these links have been accessed and the visitor has left the SADBF website, it is important to note that the Diocese does not have any control over that other website.
+These links are there to provide a means of access to certain other sites and their use means that the visitor leaves the SADBF website.
+The Diocese does not have any control over these other websites to which links are provided.
 The Diocese therefore cannot be responsible for the protection and privacy of any information provided by a visitor whilst visiting such sites, and such sites are not governed by this privacy notice.

 Visitors should exercise caution and look at the privacy notice applicable to the website in question.